 Art and fashion have always been linked.
 In both haute couture and ready-to-wear, the design of any garment goes through a process of artistic creation.
 The history of fashion, like that of art, is marked by revolutions.
 We find many echoes of visionary speeches by certain artists in the creations of their designer counterparts.
 Fashion is inspired by art and art converses with fashion.
 Therefore, it is not surprising that their common history is made up of numerous collaborations, the fruits of which are true works of art.

 Dali’s wife, Gala, poses with the shoe-hat designed by “Schiap”.

 Inspired by a photograph of Salvador Dalí with a heeled shoe on her head, the eccentric Italian designer Elsa Schiaparelli created the most surreal accessory in 1937: a hat-shoe.
 Unlike her rival Coco Chanel, Schiaparelli saw fashion as art, not a profession.
 Having found the right fit in Dali’s quirky mind, Schiaparelli collaborated with him on several occasions.
 She was particularly known for a lobster dress imagined by the Spanish artist.

 The Mondrian dress was a great commercial success.

-One of the most famous creations of the fashion designer, Yves Saint Laurent’s Mondrian dress was presented for the first time in 1922.
-In a collection of 10 dresses, Yves Saint Laurent presented his take and different variations of the Dutch artist Piet Mondrian’s abstract art painting with one common cut, straight and short.
-The dress was featured on the cover of several big fashion magazines and was replicated in all the big department stores, giving it an almost iconic status !
+One of Yves Saint Laurent’s most famous creations, the Mondrian dress, was presented for the first time in 1922.
+In a collection of 10 dresses, the designer enjoyed declining the abstract art painting of Piet Mondrian with a single cut, straight, and short.
+The dress made the headlines of several major fashion magazines and was copied in all major brands, earning its iconic status!

 POLLOCK X BEATON